almaximus/Guides-and-Snippets/README.md

 # Guides
-This repository contains guides on how to deal with common challenges in BI development
+This repository contains guides on how to deal with common challenges in BI development.